drevops/vortex/.scaffold/docs/content/introduction/architecture.md

 ---
 # Architecture

-DrevOps offers a pre-configured project template that is reliable, tested and ready-to-use.
+Scaffold offers a pre-configured project template that is reliable, tested and ready-to-use.
 Its main goal is to streamline onboarding, making it as quick and efficient as possible.